jaredquinn/meshtastic-bridge/README.md

 * TOPIC\_TEXT\_MESSAGE\_PUBLISH - A copy of the payload of each text message on the default channel will be published here.
 * TOPIC\_TEXT\_MESSAGE\_SEND - Send a text message to the default channel with the contents of the MQTT message

+"mqtt" may be specified as a MESH\_LOCATION\_SOURCE which will update the nodes position from MQTT topic specified in the code.

 #### Configuration